History of the England national football team: Post-war era: Walter Winterbottom (1946–1962)

 Between 27 May 1945 and 19 May 1946, England played seven unofficial Victory Internationals, an unofficial international match against Scotland on 24 August 1946 (2–2), and unofficial internationals against Switzerland and Switzerland 'B'.

 The FA rejoined FIFA in 1946, helped by a sense of European unity at the end of the war.
 The same year, new FA Secretary Sir Stanley Rous suggested that the FA needed an expert on the coaching staff.
 Walter Winterbottom was appointed as England Team Manager and Director of Coaching despite initial resistance from the FA Council, (although the team was picked by a committee).
 Winterbottom's reign began strongly with a series of lopsided victories, providing a false sense of security that the post-war England team had retained its early international preeminence.
-In 1948, England gained two notable victories, 4–0 against the reigning world champions Italy in Turin, and 10–0 against Portugal in Lisbon, after which the players involved famously became known as the "lions of Lisbon".
+In 1948, England gained two notable victories, 4–0 against the reigning world champions Italy in Turin, and 10–0 against Portugal in Lisbon, after which the players involved were nicknamed the "lions of Lisbon".

 England's fortunes then took a sharp decline, losing for the first time against non-UK opposition at home when they were defeated 2–0 by the Republic of Ireland in 1949 at Goodison Park, Liverpool.
 England came to their first World Cup in 1950 as one of the favourites to win.
 They made their World Cup finals debut with a 2–0 win against Chile.
-However, in the second match they suffered an infamous 1–0 defeat by the United States, and failed to get beyond the first group stage after also losing 1–0 against Spain in their final game.
+However, in the second match they suffered a 1–0 defeat to the United States, and failed to get beyond the first group stage after also losing 1–0 against Spain in their final game.